tldr-pages/tldr/pages/common/bup.md

 `bup -d {{path/to/repository}} index {{path/to/my_folder}}`

-- Backup folder "my_folder" to the repository:
+- Backup a folder to the repository:

 `bup -d {{path/to/repository}} save -n {{backup_name}} {{path/to/my_folder}}`